Polls reveal citizen support for climate action and energy transition

 Key phrasing for measuring citizens’ concern for climate action: “What do you think is the most important problem in Germany at the moment?”

-Pollster Forschungsgruppe Wahlen has conducted its representative Politbarometer survey since 1977, and once or twice per month asks respondents to name the most important problem Germany is currently facing.
-Environment/climate/energy transition have stayed relatively level for more than a decade, when in 2018/19 it showed an increase in voter concern that catapulted it to the top of the list until the coronavirus pandemic hit in 2020.
-This change was driven by exceptionally warm summers with drought, the Fridays for Future climate protest movement and intense public debates about policies, such as the coal exit.
-The coronavirus pandemic caused the issue to drop significantly for several months, but it has since come back to top the list.
-However, the fallout of Russia's war against Ukraine has brought worries about inflation to the forefront by mid-2022.
+Pollster Forschungsgruppe Wahlen has conducted its representative Politbarometer survey since 1977, and up to two times per month asks respondents to identify the most important problem Germany is currently facing.
+Environment/climate/energy transition stayed relatively level for more than a decade, until when in 2018/19 it showed a spike in voter concern that catapulted it to the top of the list.
+This change was driven by consecutive exceptionally warm summers with drought, the Fridays for Future climate protest movement and intense public debates about policies, such as the phase-out of coal.
+The coronavirus pandemic caused the perceived urgency of climate action to drop significantly for several months, as societies adapted to pandemic response measures.
+The fallout of Russia's war against Ukraine, including the European energy crisis, pushed worries about inflation and international security to the forefront.
+In 2024 and also in 2025, immigration and the worsening economic outlook topped the list of concerns.

 Environmental Awareness study (UBA, BMU)

 Key phrasing for measuring citizens’ concern for climate action: “On this list are various problems facing our country today.
-Please indicate in each case how important you think the problem mentioned is.” -- Reply: “very important”
+Please indicate in each case how important you think the problem mentioned is.” -- Reply: “very important/rather important” (87% in 2024)

-The last regular version (Umweltbewusstseinsstudie 2018) was published in 2019.
-For the representative survey, 4,000 German residents aged 14 and older were asked to fill out online questionnaires in two parts, as there were many questions.
+The last edition (Umweltbewusstseinsstudie 2024) was published in May 2025.
+For the representative survey, more than 2,500 German residents aged 18 and older were asked to fill out online questionnaires.
 As the title suggests, respondents were asked questions about a broad range of environmental topics, from climate action and the energy transition to agriculture and transport.
-Eighty-one percent of respondents in 2018 agreed somewhat or fully with the statement that the energy transition in Germany progressed too slowly to effectively protect the climate.
+It found that the importance of environmental and climate protection has declined in light of the many parallel crises the country is facing.
+However, the issue continued to be a high priority for most respondents.
+In 2020, 65 percent said the issue was “very important.”
+By 2024, this number was down to 54 percent.

 4. Energy transition acceptance remains high

-The government-appointed expert commission tasked with monitoring the progress of Germany’s Energiewende has in recent years regularly warned of fading citizen acceptance of key energy transition infrastructure projects.
-The installation of new wind turbines or major power transmission lines has faced increasing local resistance, which endangers the success of the transition, say the experts.
-At the same time – and this is no contradiction, they say – general acceptance of wind and solar power expansion or the need for new power lines remain high in Germany – mostly by “passive supporters.”
-The problem, according to the government advisors, is the “loud minority,” which campaigns against individual projects across the country.
+The government-appointed expert commission tasked with monitoring the progress of Germany’s energy transition (Energiewende Monitoringbericht) has in recent years regularly warned of fading citizen acceptance of crucial energy transition infrastructure projects.
+The installation of new wind turbines or major power transmission lines increasingly has faced local resistance, which endangers the success of the entire transition, the experts found.
+At the same time – and this is no contradiction, they said – general acceptance of wind and solar power expansion or the need for new power lines remain high in Germany, mostly by “passive supporters.”
+The problem is said to be a “loud minority,” which campaigns against individual projects across the country.

-The outcome of surveys on citizens’ support for the energy transition often depends on how the questions are phrased and what responses are possible.
+The outcome of surveys on citizens’ support for the energy transition often depends on how the questions are phrased and what response choices are given.
 Below is a list of several major and recurring surveys, including the key phrasing:

 Pollster: YouGov for Renewable Energies Agency (AEE)